November 17: Today in Royal History

 November 17, 1905 – Death of Prince Philippe of Belgium, Count of Flanders, son of King Leopold I and father of King Albert I of the Belgians, at the Palace of the Count of Flanders in Brussels, Belgium; buried at the Church of Our Lady of Laeken near Brussels, Belgium

 Philippe was a younger son of Leopold I, King of the Belgians, and the ancestor of the current Belgian royal family as his son succeeded to the Belgian throne as King Albert I. In 1867, Philippe married Princess Marie of Hohenzollern-Sigmaringen and they had five children.
 It was Philippe and Marie who secured the future of the Belgian dynasty.
-Philippe was the heir presumptive to the Belgian throne until his death in 1905.
-Philippe’s elder son Baudouin was second in line to the throne until his death in 1891 from influenza.
+Philippe was the heir presumptive to the Belgian throne until he died in 1905.
+Philippe’s elder son Baudouin was second in line to the throne until he died in 1891 from influenza.
 Then Philippe’s younger son Albert became second in line to the throne.
 Eventually, Albert succeeded his uncle, King Leopold II, upon his death in 1909 as King Albert I. Philippe led a comfortable life in the intimacy of his Brussels palace surrounded by his objets d’art, his superb horses, and especially his precious library of 30,000 books.
 He died at the age of 68.

 Unofficial Royalty: Prince Philippe of Belgium, Count of Flanders